-Interview with LOBA 2023 Finalist: Gustavo Minas (Simera 28mm User)
+Interview with LOBA 2023 Finals Contestant: Gustavo Minas (Simera 28mm User)

-As a nascent and burgeoning brand, Thypoch is deeply honored to include Gustavo Minas, a finalist for the 2023 LOBA, within our community of users.
-Mr. Minas, renowned in the realm of street photography, maintains a humble demeanor and consistently highlights the vital importance of continual practice.
-We are delighted to present this unique opportunity to our audience, allowing them insights into Mr. Minas's photographic inception, his evolving perspective on the craft, and what he's planning for the challenges ahead.
+As an emerging and thriving brand, Thypoch is honored to include the 2023 LOBA finalist Gustavo Minas in our user community.
+Mr. Minas is renowned in the field of street photography, consistently maintaining a humble attitude and continually emphasizing the importance of practice.
+We are very excited to offer the audience this unique opportunity to gain insight into Mr. Minas' photographic enlightenment, his views on the evolution of this craft, and his plans for future challenges.

 Personal Information

-Gustavo Minas: I'm a journalist and freelance photographer based in Brasiília, Brazil.
+Gustavo Minas: I am a journalist and freelance photographer from Brasília, Brazil.

 Thypoch: When did you get your first camera, and what attracted you to photography?

-Gustavo Minas: My very first camera was a Yashica point-and-shoot that I bought when I was still in high school.
-What first attracted me to photography was the possibility of registering a bit of my personal life.
-I used this camera basically to photograph our parties and my 1st girlfriend.
-Later on, in 2000, I went to university to study journalism and learned the basics of “serious” photography darkroom processing, and printing.
+Gustavo Minas: My first camera was a Yashica point-and-shoot I bought in high school.
+What initially attracted me was the possibility of documenting my personal life.
+I mainly used this camera to shoot our parties and my first girlfriend.
+Later, in 2000, I went to university to study journalism, where I learned the basics of “serious” photography, darkroom processing, and printing.

 Thypoch: How would you describe your photography style, and what makes you unique?

-Gustavo Minas: I basically document my daily life, mostly on the streets but also at home, wherever I go.
+Gustavo Minas: I mostly document my daily life, primarily on the streets, but also at home and the places I've been.

-It's hard for me to say I'm unique, with the risk of sounding pretentious, but if we’re talking about style, I guess we all have our own “unique” style.
-We just have to practice long enough for it to emerge in our pictures.
-For me, a personal style comes from a) your references, not only in visual arts but also from readings, music, etc; b) the things that attract you when you’re shooting; c) your past experiences in life and how you see the world.
-These things mixed together kind of create a personal mood or atmosphere inside you, that you should try to express when you're photographing and editing your work.
+It's hard to say that I am unique; there is a risk of impostor syndrome, but if we talk about style, I think we all have our “unique” style.
+We just need to practice long enough for it to appear in our photos.
+For me, personal style comes from a) your references not only in visual arts but also in reading, music, etc.; b) the things that attract you when shooting; c) your life experiences and the way you view the world.
+These things mix together to create a personal emotion or atmosphere in your mind that you should try to express when shooting and editing your work.

-Thypoch: Have you ever been bothered by a lack of recognition, and how did you overcome it?
+Thypoch: Have you ever struggled with a lack of recognition?
+How did you overcome it?

-Gustavo Minas: Not really.
-My master Carlos Moreira used to say all the time that photography should be a tool for self-expression, a tool to intermediate your relationship with the world around you, and these words have always been with me.
-Since the beginning, I've been an amateur, working as a journalist to pay my bills and using photography as a very serious pastime, but not expecting much from it.
-I started before Instagram and all this thirst for recognition, and this also helps I guess.
-Especially with street photography, it's very important to please yourself with the practice itself, not expecting much from the world, otherwise you’ll get frustrated easily.
+Gustavo Minas: Not entirely.
+My mentor Carlos Moreira always said that photography should be a tool for self-expression, a medium for your relationship with the world, and those words have always stayed with me.
+From the start, I was an amateur making a living as a journalist, treating photography as a very serious hobby, but without expecting too much.
+I started photography before the Instagram and all the hype for recognition, and I think that helped.
+Especially in street photography, it is essential to be satisfied with the practice itself and not to have too many expectations from the world; otherwise, it’s easy to get frustrated.

-Thypoch: When did you achieve fame, and what is your biggest accomplishment in photography?
+Thypoch: When did you gain fame, and what is your greatest achievement in photography?

 Thypoch: What advice would you give to photographers who want to improve?

-Gustavo Minas: Definitely practice every day.
-You don't have to go out specifically to shoot as I do, but I strongly recommend having a camera on you at all times, even for everyday errands like shopping, etc. There’s no way to improve if you only shoot when you're on vacation in exotic places.
-Try to see your city with a tourist's eyes.
-Take a random bus or metro and go somewhere you've never been to.
-And as I said before, try to find contentment in your inner self instead of waiting for recognition from others.
+Gustavo Minas: You must practice every day.
+You don’t have to go out specifically to shoot as I did, but I strongly advise you to carry your camera with you at all times, even for mundane tasks like shopping.
+If you only shoot when you're on vacation in a foreign country, you won't make progress.
+Try to see your city through the eyes of a tourist.
+Just hop on any bus or subway train to a place you've never been.
+Also, as I mentioned earlier, try to find satisfaction within rather than waiting for recognition from others.

-Gustavo Minas: Portraits are a mystery for me, something that I love but that's always challenging, especially when it comes to photographing someone I don't know very well.
-For me the next challenge is always finding new ways of putting my work together into a series, as I did with “Liquid Cities”, my 2nd book, to be published by Eyeshot in August.
+Gustavo Minas: Portraiture is a mystery to me; it's something I love but find challenging, especially when shooting someone I'm not very familiar with.
+For me, the next challenge is always finding new ways to combine my work into a series, just like I did with my second book, The Flowing City, which will be published in August by Eyeshot Publishing.

-Gustavo Minas: Thypoch makes solid lenses, with great image quality even at their brightest apertures.
-The build quality is very good, and I have to mention that they’re beautiful objects too.
+Gustavo Minas: Thypoch produces solid lenses that deliver excellent image quality even at maximum aperture.
+The build quality is exceptional, and I must mention that they are also very beautiful objects.

-Thypoch: What are your expectations for Thypoch's future development?
+Thypoch: What are your expectations for the future development of Thypoch?

-Thypoch: Could you please provide 3 Thy-photos that you are the most satisfied with and explain why? (camera used)
+Thypoch: Could you please provide 3 of your favorite Thypoch photos and explain why?
+(Camera used)

 Leica M240 + Simera 28mm f/1.4